latoya-tech/founder-mentor-client/README.md

 In the project directory, you can run:

 ### `npm start`

+In the Rails API, you can run:

+### `rails server -p 3001`

+Check the rails server using curl:

+### `curl -X POST http://localhost:3001/api/ask -H "Content-Type: application/json" -d '{"question":"What are the lessons from Helena Rubinstein?"}'`

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.